hdahamsheh/HTabs-js/README.md

 HTabs-js
 ========

-JQuery plugin to render Tabs and navigation content divs by applying it to div.
+JQuery plugin to render Tabs and navigation content by applying it to div.

 ### Demo